 The anti-secessionists made good on a promise to fight on.
 Glenville’s solicitor asked Cuyahoga County’s Common Pleas Court for an injunction prohibiting the secession.
 The court issued a temporary restraining order but ultimately ruled in favor of the withdrawal.
 In so doing, the court ruling recognized Ward Four’s legal standing as a separate entity.

-At the end of October, Mayor Goff and Councilman Ingalls resigned from their positions, along with two others who held relevant posts in the Fourth Ward.
+At the end of October, Mayor Goff, Councilman Ingalls, and two others resigned from their Fourth Ward positions.

 On October 15, 1904, the Cuyahoga County Commissioners approved the “erection” of Bratenahl Township.
 The name, Bratenahl, was taken from Bratenahl Avenue (later East 88th Street), which ran north from St. Clair to the Charles Bratenahl family home.
 Bratenahl Avenue was one of the entrances into the village and marked Cleveland’s northeastern boundary.